sketchplugins/plugin-directory/README.md

 - [Assistant](https://github.com/jordansinger/assistant), by Jordan Singer: Talk to Sketch
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
 Design for all screen sizes on one artboard.
 - [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
+- [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Avocode Sketch Plugin](https://avocode.com/download?origin=sketch), by Avocode Inc.: Sync Sketch designs to Avocode.
 - [Bacon Ipsum](https://github.com/zcallan/sketch-bacon-ipsum), by zcallan: A simple & easy Bacon Ipsum text generator for Sketch.